scious/documentation/docs/omnisearch/02--1.4.13/overview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Scious Search [Latest]
+# Scious Search 1.4.13

-The following is documentation for the latest version of the Scious Search plugin - `version 1.3.3`
+The following is documentation for Scious Search version `1.4.13`.
+Scious Search was renamed to Omnisearch in version `2.0.0`.

 ## Features